hashicorp/consul-api-gateway/internal/testing/conformance/README.md

 The conformance tests are run nightly in GitHub Actions using the workflow [here](/.github/workflows/conformance.yml).
 You may also run the workflow on demand from this repo's Actions tab, by following the `conformance/*` branch naming convention, or by adding the `pr/run-conformance` label to your pull request.

-## Tips

-- If you need shell access to debug any steps in the workflow, [mxschmitt/action-tmate](https://github.com/mxschmitt/action-tmate) can be added before/after any step.